andydevs/servekaro/README.md

 _Ap ek application ho, to serve karo!_

 Serve Karo is a configurable static web server that you can deploy to production environments!
-With Serve Karo, you don't have to write your own webserver, simply install the package, write a `servekaro.json` file ([see below](###configuring-the-serve-karo)) and type:
+With Serve Karo, you don't have to write your own webserver, simply install the package and type:

     $ servekaro